-This feature allows you to playback the last forty events that have occurred to the system.
-The event memory recall mode reports all alarms and arming/disarming of the system in the AWAY Mode and STAY Mode.
+3 This feature allows you to playback the last forty events that have occurred to the system.
+The event memory recall mode reports all alarms and arming/disarming of the system in AWAY Mode or STAY Mode.
 This function helps with trouble shooting system faults.
 The events are displayed via the codepad indicators.